-On the downside, our body count in these Game of Thrones has rose to 7 with Taylan and Mihaela now getting sick after drinking from a public water fountain earlier yesterday afternoon.
+On even more of a downer, our body count in these Game of Thrones has risen to 7 with Taylan and Mihaela now getting sick after drinking from a public water fountain earlier yesterday afternoon.
 They join Alfred, Sidian, Anthony, Maria, Beverly in the infirmary.
 Who will be next?

 We arrived in Ohrid at 4pm.